 Climate change is already impacting lives across the African continent.
 The changes in temperature are affecting health, food production, availability of water and even the security of the African people.

 Whiles some parts of Africa around the Sahel region and Southern Africa are experiencing low rainfall, Central Africa has seen an increase.
 It is noted that floods and drought disasters have doubled over the past 25 years.
-The extremes of weather is what is being experienced now under the climate change.
+The extremes of weather are what is being experienced now under climate change.

 1. Impacts on weather patterns

 Flooding is the most prevalent disaster in North Africa, the second most common in East, South and Central Africa, and the third most common in West Africa (AWDR, 2006).